 Plan strategically, operationally and for projects

-Volunteer programs are integral part of a nonprofit.
-Determining how the program strategically fits into the organization involves the understanding of systems and processes that can maximize the volunteer program’s impact on the nonprofit.
+Volunteer programs are an integral part of a nonprofit.
+Determining how the program strategically fits into the organization involves understanding systems and processes that can maximize the volunteer program’s impact on the nonprofit.

 Manage a project

 Many next generation volunteers are seeking project-based volunteer opportunities; therefore, keeping a project focused and on time has become a critical skill for leaders of volunteers.
 Participants will come away with a better understanding of project management basics that will help to ensure program success.

 Being able to lead and supervise volunteers is a vital skill.
 This session will teach participants when to use different leadership-style techniques and will provide them with a systematic process for supervising volunteers and supporting staff who supervise volunteers.

 Volunteer managers are often called upon to build community partnerships, organize events and seek in-kind and cash donations.
 Participants will learn the basics of resource mobilization and the steps to creating a basic development plan.
 In this session, participants will get to practice “making the ask.”

 – Rachel Hughey, Program Services Coordinator, The Settlement Home